The Joint Commission

 - Goal #7: Reduce the risk of health care-associated infections.

-Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
+Comply with either the current Centers for Disease Control and Prevention (CDC) hand hygiene guidelines and/or the current or the current World Health Organization (WHO) hand hygiene guidelines.
 Set goals for improving hand cleaning.
 Use the goals to improve hand cleaning.

 The infection control functionality of MEDITECH's Laboratory Information System helps providers effectively and efficiently identify healthcare-associated infections.
 An organization's infection control group can easily track patient infections by automatically flagging organisms with markers or through other Customer-Defined screens.
 Staff can generate reports based on patient, location, physician, site of the infection, and type of organism–whether sensitive or resistant to certain antibiotics.
 Depending on the outcome of the reports, the infection control group can automatically receive alerts to help track nosocomial infections.